-As part of the Annual Audit, LNG Operators must submit a methane emissions inventory that is reconciled with emission events identified during emission surveys completed in accordance with the Monitoring Technology Deployment standard and quantified, or other relevant measurement campaigns undertaken by the operator.
-New certified LNG Operators must utilize results from previous emission surveys, commissioned in house or obtained from outside regional campaigns.
+In the first year of adherence to this Standard, LNG Operators must utilize results from previous emission surveys, commissioned in house or obtained from outside regional campaigns.
 For all grades, this must include the results of at minimum 1 annual Source Level LDAR survey.
-For grade C or higher, this includes at minimum 1 Facility Scale monitoring surveys or 3 months of continuous monitoring results from a sample of an operator's facility that can be shown to be representative of its entire methane emissions footprint.
+For grade C or higher, this includes at minimum 1 Facility Scale monitoring survey with a MDL of ≤ 25 kg/hr6, at least 6 Facility Scale monitoring surveys with an MDL of ≤ 200 kg/hr across the previous 1 year, or 3 months of continuous monitoring results from the operator's Facility that can be shown to be representative of its entire methane emissions footprint.